iy4vet/aad-knapsack/algorithms/10-geneticalgorithm/README.md

 The Genetic Algorithm (GA) is a heuristic inspired by Charles Darwin's theory of natural evolution.
 This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation.

+As a heuristic, the GA does not guarantee the optimal solution.
+However, it is very effective at finding high-quality, near-optimal solutions in a fraction of the time required by exact algorithms, especially for large problem sizes.

+## Implementation

+### Algorithm Overview

 For the 0/1 Knapsack problem, the algorithm works as follows:

 1. **Representation**: A solution, or "individual," is represented by a binary string (e.g., `[1, 0, 1, 1]`).
 Each bit corresponds to an item.
 A `1` means the item is included in the knapsack, and a `0` means it is left out.